Gophers' Coney Durr has persevered through injury, pandemic

 A COVID-19 outbreak of 25 cases on the Gophers this past week caused the team to cancel Saturday's rivalry game with Wisconsin and likely jeopardizes next weekend's meeting with undefeated Northwestern.

-It’s been a major blow to what should have been Durr’s final season, a chance to improve on 2019’s breakout 11-2 year, in which he made 33 tackles and had 11 pass breakups and a pick six.
+It's been a major blow to what should have been Durr's final season, a chance to improve on 2019's breakout 11-2 year, in which he made 33 tackles and had 11 pass breakups and a pick-six.
 Instead, the NFL hopeful saw his already-shortened and delayed Big Ten schedule further dented.
-This while the 2-3 Gophers struggled with an inexperienced defense after turning over the majority of its starters.
+This while the 2-3 Gophers struggled with an inexperienced defense after turning over the majority of the starters.

 Durr envisioned something like this for the Gophers before the season, despite daily antigen testing and having only family in the stands.
 Even though he basically goes from the football facility to his apartment and back, he still couldn't avoid the virus.